MartianZoo/solarnet/docs/type-system.md

 }
 ```

 `Class` is a handy trick here.
-It would not make sense to have this as `Production<StandardResource>`, because anytime you had no `Energy` resources you would be unable to have any `Production<Energy>` either!
+It would not make sense to have this as `Production<StandardResource>`, because then anytime you had no `Energy` resources you would be unable to have any `Production<Energy>` either!
 (Remember, these aren't generic types; they express real live dependencies.)
 But with this trick a game state can have `4 Production<Class<Steel>, Player2>`, `8 Production<Class<Heat>, Player2>`, and so on.
 The first type has an effect that is appropriately specialized from the class effect shown above; instead of just `ProductionPhase: StandardResource` is becomes `ProductionPhase: Steel<Player2>`.